Last Updated: June 3, 2026

 Change the Duration is entered in: to Weeks.
 Click Ok and then Ok again.

-Notice a couple of things, first, the duration conversion on the summary level turned to wks, and the detail task that Project calculated the duration turned to wk (weeks).
+Notice a couple of things: first, the duration conversion on the summary level turned to weeks, and the detail task that Microsoft Project calculated the duration turned to wk (weeks).

 Create Task 3, make it auto scheduled, and then type 3 in the Duration field.
 The default unit is now weeks, not days.

 This feature works a little bit differently with Work.
 Change Work is entered in: and select Days.
-Note the difference on the detail and summary level.
+Note the difference in the detail and summary level.
 For Task 3, enter 20 in the work field.
-20 is 20 days by default, not 20 hours.
+20 is now 20 days by default, not 20 hours.

 Best Practice

 The Estimating Approaches.mpp should have the same duration and work column values, as shown in the figure below.
-In addition, the cost data should also be the same.
+The cost data should also be the same.

 Three-point estimating is a technique used in project management to estimate the duration or cost of a task or project.
 It's beneficial in situations where uncertainty or risk is high.
-This method involves considering three different estimates for a more realistic view of the future.
+This method involves considering three estimates to gain a more realistic view of the future.
 Here's a breakdown of the three key estimates used:

 Optimistic Estimate (O): This is the best-case scenario.
 It assumes everything goes as well as possible, without any delays or unexpected costs.
 It's the minimum amount of time or money that it could take to complete the task or project.